KVNPS/DetectionOfCancerCells/README.md

 # DetectionOfCancerCells
-My first project on Machine Learning
+My first project on Machine Learning.Experimented a lot of algorithms on this problem set.